Relational Leadership Coaching For Women

 • You want to prioritize comfort over authenticity

-• You're looking for a performance-based model of "executive presence"
+• You're looking for a performance-based model of "executive presence" or leadership

 • You want to replicate a style of leadership that treats people like a means to an end